nacos-group/nacos-group.github.io/docs/en-us/how-to-reporting-bugs.md

+---
+title: How to report bugs
+keywords: nacos,submit,reporting bugs
+description: How to report bugs
+---

 # Reporting bugs

 If any part of the Nacos project has bugs or documentation mistakes, please let us know by [opening an issue](https://github.com/alibaba/nacos/issues/new).
 We treat bugs and mistakes very seriously and believe no issue is too small, anyOne is implement.
 Before creating a bug report, please check that an issue reporting the same problem does not already exist.